satyamtiwari1004/satyamtiwari1004/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯  I’m looking to collaborate on MicroServices ,Web Dev and Machine Learning Projects.
 - 🥅 2024 Goals: Learn more about implementation of AI in IOT.
-- ⚡ Fun fact: I love to watch movues and play cricket.
+- ⚡ Fun fact: I love to watch movies and play cricket.
 ### Connect with me:

 [![website](./img/globe-light.svg)](https://satyamtiwari.xyz#gh-light-mode-only)